How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 Configure the SSHD Jail on Ubuntu

-The SSHD jail is enabled by default through /etc/fail2ban/jail.d/defaults-debian.conf.
-You can tighten its settings by adding an [sshd] section to /etc/fail2ban/jail.local:
+The SSHD jail is enabled by default through /etc/fail2ban/jail.d/defaults-debian.conf, protecting your SSH server on Ubuntu immediately.
+Tighten its settings by adding an [sshd] section to /etc/fail2ban/jail.local:

 [sshd]